shric/trpc/README.md

 A pleasant frontend for transmission.

 This project was only started recently and is very much an alpha.
 Backwards incompatible changes might be made, but in general there should be no bugs on the master branch.
+I will sometimes push a chain of commits to master where it may be broken in the middle but should be fine at the final master commit.

 The intention is to provide a more user friendly interface compared to `transmission-remote`.

 Here are some examples of things you can do easily that would require at least some scripting with transmission-remote alone: